 ‘Dark and often scary this is an excellent piece of melodrama for younger readers, setting and characters vividly described.
 Recommended for fans of Philip Pullman’s Sally Lockhart books, and you could follow up with some Dickens too.’
 Andrea Reece.
 Lovereading4kids.

 ‘Gaslight is incredibly rich in detail – full of vivid descriptions of a grimy Victorian underworld.
-You can taste, smell and feel the sooty Cardiff backstreets with every page turn… Whilst the portrait is bleak, the characters zing and sparkle with life – Nansi is bold, feisty and independent; Sid is menacing, evil and intimidating … I loved it and heartily recommend to mature readers age 10 and up.’ familybookworms.wales
+You can taste, smell and feel the sooty Cardiff backstreets with every page turn… the characters zing and sparkle with life – Nansi is bold, feisty and independent; Sid is menacing, evil and intimidating … I loved it.’ familybookworms.wales

 “Gaslight is a deliciously dark Victorian tale set in Cardiff in 1899… I particularly liked the depiction of the backstage life of a Victorian theatre with its many dark corridors, trapdoors and stage hands.”
 Lynda Waterhouse, Awfully Big Reviews.